-6. Individual health & care plans
+6. Individual Medical posters

-The head teacher has overall responsibility for the development of IHPs for pupils with medical conditions.
+The head teacher has overall responsibility for the development of IMPs for pupils with medical conditions.
 This has been delegated to the Inclusion Leader.
+(See Appendix 1)

 Plans will be reviewed at least annually, or earlier if there is evidence that the pupil's needs have changed.